Tucker Barnhart Player Props: Cubs vs. Rangers

 - Barnhart hit .221 with 10 doubles, a home run and 25 walks.

-- Appearing in 94 games last season, he hit just one long ball.
+- Barnhart got a hit in 47.9% of his 94 games last season, with multiple hits in 13.8% of those contests.

-- Barnhart drove in a run in 13.8% of his 94 games last season, with more than one RBI in 3.2% of those games (three).
+- He went deep once out of 94 games a year ago, going deep in 0.3% of his plate appearances.

-- In 15 of 94 games last year he touched home plate, including multiple runs once.
+- In 15 of 94 games last year he crossed the plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.